 Yes, for a very long time, she was the most controversial character on the series.
 What was it like to be playing such a role?

 I loved it.
 I think as an actor you don’t always want to play someone who’s just a goody two-shoes because in your life you’re trying to be the best person you can be.
 So you want to play characters that are layered and have faults and they fail and they change and they grow, and I think that that’s what’s really exciting about Jenna.
 She’s been demonized for so long, and it’s like she’s really not done anything wrong.
 So, I love playing those kinds of characters—I think it gives them a lot more depth when they have a lot more layers.

 Also for a big chunk of the show you played a blind character.
 Was that a challenge to not be able to use your eyes?

 Yeah and no. I think I’ve learned how to act with my body—which is quite interesting—and my mouth and the parts that can see.
 And then it’s been challenging because when you get emotional, you want to see people and their eyes.

-I know that you have a movie, You May NowKill The Bride, on Lifetime.
-Can you tell me about your character in that?coming out
+I know that you have a movie, You May NowKill The Bride, coming out on Lifetime.
+Can you tell me about your character in that?

 You know what’s kind of scary and crazy is that other than the blind part, she’s exactly like Jenna.
 She fell in love with her stepbrother, but in this one, she’s a little more of a villainess because she definitely wants to murder anyone in his path.
 He’s getting married, and she wants to be with him and doesn’t want the woman he’s getting married to be with him.